MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Watermark Vaccine: Adversarial Attacks to Prevent Watermark Removal. [[paper]](https://arxiv.org/abs/2207.08178) [[code]](https://github.com/thinwayliu/Watermark-Vaccine)
+  - Xinwei Liu, Jian Liu, Yang Bai, Jindong Gu, Tao Chen, Xiaojun Jia, Xiaochun Cao. *ECCV 2022*
+  - Key Word: Adversarial Attacks; Visible Watermark Removal; Watermark Protection.
+  - <details><summary>Digest</summary> As a common security tool, visible watermarking has been widely applied to protect copyrights of digital images.
+However, recent works have shown that visible watermarks can be removed by DNNs without damaging their host images.
+Such watermark-removal techniques pose a great threat to the ownership of images.
+Inspired by the vulnerability of DNNs on adversarial perturbations, we propose a novel defence mechanism by adversarial machine learning for good.
+From the perspective of the adversary, blind watermark-removal networks can be posed as our target models; then we actually optimize an imperceptible adversarial perturbation on the host images to proactively attack against watermark-removal networks, dubbed Watermark Vaccine.

 - Adversarially-Aware Robust Object Detector. [[paper]](https://arxiv.org/abs/2207.06202) [[code]](https://github.com/7eu7d7/RobustDet)
   - Ziyi Dong, Pengxu Wei, Liang Lin. *ECCV 2022*
   - Key Word: Adversarial Robustness; Object Detection.